vincent-peugnet/carnet-video/README.md

 All scripts at the root of directory should have execution permission (including the PHP one)

-Write the TMDB API token in a file called `TMDBapiToken`
+Write the TMDB API token in a file called `config/TMDBapiToken`

 Create `config` directory.